EmeraldSlash/RbxMouse/README.md

 # Features in consideration

 - Keeping track of all InputObjects that are active and only performing certain actions when InputObjects are equal.
-On the user-facing side, this would require more than a single ``RbxMouse.Button*` boolean property for each button.
+On the user-facing side, this would require more than a single ``RbxMouse.Button`` boolean property for each button.
 Mostly only useful for touch input, or customisable handling of input method changes during runtime.
+- The above feature would also allow RbxMouse:GetButtonsPressed() to return touch and gamepad InputObjects as well.
 - Allow multiple different KeyCodes to trigger each button.
-Will probably make the `RbxMouse.Button*KeyCode` properties arrays instead of single values.
+Make the `RbxMouse.Button*KeyCode` properties be arrays instead of single values?